msabramo/kallithea/docs/usage/general.rst

 If you need to clone repositories that are protected via basic auth, you might pass the url with stored credentials inside eg.
-`http://user:passw@remote.server/repo`, RhodeCode will try to login and clone using given credentials.
+`http://user:passw@remote.server/repo`, Kallithea will try to login and clone using given credentials.
 Please take a note that they will be stored as plaintext inside the database.
-RhodeCode will remove auth info when showing the clone url in summary page.
+Kallithea will remove auth info when showing the clone url in summary page.